 The LE_Connection_Supplemental_Response_Enable command is used to request the Controller to respond to LL_SUPPLEMENTAL_REQ PDUs with LL_SUPPLEMENTAL_RSP PDUs on the specified connection.

+If the Host issues this command before issuing the LE Set Connection Supplemental Transmit Parameters command at least once on the connection, the Controller shall return the error code Command Disallowed (0x0C).

-This command shall only be issued when the transmitter PHY for the connection is an LE Uncoded PHY; otherwise the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when the transmitter PHY for the connection is the LE Coded PHY, the Controller shall return the error code Command Disallowed (0x0C).

 If the transmitter PHY for the connection changes to the LE Coded PHY then the Controller shall automatically disable PHY Supplemental responses.